LogoCoatedMagnets

 Secondary retention

 Output states: ready, review, and boundary.
 Boundary results still include a minimum next step.
+Threshold bands are screening heuristics.

 Empty state